 On Saturday we drive North from Svolvær enjoying more wonderful views along the way arriving in the mainland town of Harstad.
 Here we have time for a lunchtime snack before we board a fast ferry and cruise 100km further north to the small town of Finnsnes - the gateway to Senja.
-Our luggage stays on the bus in Harstad and meets us at the hotel.
-Finnsnes has just two small 2* hotels adjacent to each other and we split across these hotels for tonight’s stay.
-Our reason for coming here is to give us the delight of a a full day on Senja tomorrow.
+Our luggage stays on the bus in Harstad and meets us in Finnsnes and we then travel onto Hamn on the west coast of Senja looking out over the Norwegian Sea.
+We stay the night at the beautiful Hamn i Senja Resort and I hope the sun will shine almost all night for us!
 Why Senja?

 When Milena and I visited we started in Tromsø (where we will end) and discovered almost by mistake the astonishing island of Senja – second largest in Norway.
 If ever one wondered where the inspiration for tales of Norse Giants and Trolls came from then I would commend Senja as the answer.
 Rugged and baron, long finger fjords facing directly onto the Norwegian Sea with towering peaks resembling great giants turned to stone, often shrouded in mist but you can feel their presence; rough earthy road tunnels that look like they have been hewn by trolls cutting through from one fjord to the next.
 Even in poor weather (which we had on the day we spent there) Senja is magnificent!

-On Sunday we spend the day discovering Senja heading out to the coastal hamlet of Hamn (where we will have lunch) and then exploring the fjords heading north to Bergsbotn, Skaland, Mefjordvaer, Senjahopen and eventually Botnhamn where we join a ferry for the 60 minute crossing back to the mainland and Brensholmen.
+On Sunday we have a leisurely breakfast at Hamn before spending the day discovering Senja.
+We will explore the fjords heading north to Bergsbotn, Skaland, Mefjordvaer, Senjahopen and eventually Botnhamn where we join a ferry for the 60 minute crossing back to the mainland and Brensholmen.
 From here it's a 45 minute drive into Tromsø and we stay for two nights at the 3* Thon Hotel.
 We have dinner this evening.

 Our final day is spent discovering this most northern city of Norway.
 We will include a visit to the splendid Arctic Cathedral and (weather permitting) a ride up the Fjellheisen cable car.
 Our farewell dinner this evening concludes our visit to this magical & unique part of the world.